 - Cover all electrical outlets, children love them.

-- Always be attentive to your baby and never leave him alone.
+- Always be attentive to your baby and never leave them alone.

-Now your baby is ready to explore freely and learn that a small stumble shouldn’t stop him.
+With these recommendations, your baby will be ready to explore freely and learn that a small stumble shouldn’t stop them.
 Happy explorations!